Chris Pikula

 Christopher Pikula is an American Magic: The Gathering player.
 Pikula started playing on the Pro Tour at the very first Pro Tour in New York, 1996.
 He attended the other two Pro Tour events that season too, failing to attend only the World Championship.
 Success came at the beginning of the second season, when Pikula reached consecutive Pro Tour Top 8s.
 In the 1997–98 season he had another Top 8 appearance, this time at the World Championship.
 Afterwards he reached the Top 8s of two Grand Prix events, but gradually disappeared from the pro scene.

+Pikula is best known for leading an anti-cheating drive during the early days of the Magic Pro Tour, when cheating was significantly more prevalent.
+He was ultimately successful, shifting attitudes in the community from one that largely tolerated cheating to one that is extremely anti-cheating.
+However, Pikula made a lot of enemies on the way and missed induction into the inaugural Magic Hall of Fame by one vote.